1. Which MA courses am I teaching in the coming year?

 2. Which BA courses am I teaching in the coming year?

-In this year’s winter semester I’m teaching a 2nd year BA and programme à options course on Second Language Learning and variation in English.
+I teach a 2nd year BA and programme à options course on Second Language Learning and variation in English.
 The course starts with self-reflection on one’s own linguistic behaviour in English (as first, second or third+ language speakers), and uses this starting point as a stepping stone to explore how people learn English and what impact second language learning has on how the English language changes over time.

 3. Can you do an MA project (mémoire) with me?